logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ## What is Sawmill and what is the Logz.io Parsing editor?

-The [Sawmill open source library](https://github.com/logzio/sawmill) is used for JSON text transformations.
+The [Sawmill open source library](https://github.com/logzio/sawmill) is used for text transformations.

 A Sawmill pipeline is composed of a series of steps that are applied to a specific log type.
 Each step is a Sawmill processor which performs an action, a transformation, or includes some logic to enrich your logs.
 You set the processor step order according to the transformations and changes you need to apply to meet your parsing requirements.